 The International Bodyboarding Association is changing its competition matrix.

-4. Is there an estimate number of bodyboarders in the world?
+4. Is there an estimated number of bodyboarders in the world?

 5. Can you imagine bodyboarding struggling for a place in the Summer Olympic Games?

-6. Where are located the new contest spots for the next World Tour?
+6. Where are the new contest spots for the next World Tour?

 7. Will the judging criteria of waves change?

 As a result of the nature of the waves on tour, the judging will also evolve.

 We have a great set of Professional judges in bodyboarding who have made major developments in recent years and will continue to progress with the tour.